ctavispost/personalPortfolio/resume.md

 **UX Designer, CTPost Design**

 April 2018 - present
-- Design UX, UI, and frontend development projects with Bloc.io, in meetups, and self-study.
-- Make sites, and mockup and prototype PWA and mobile apps using design thinking.
+- Design and develop progressive web apps and responsive sites from definition to deployment.
+- Craft artifacts to communicate, iterate, and improve processes.
+- Research and test people's needs and actions to define and refine experiences.
+- Create and edit content to inform, guide, and delight.

+**Writing Consultant, ELP Social Work**

+January 2012 - May 2018
+- Produced written plans for treatment and family reunification in complex cases with tight deadlines.
+- Crafted narratives from primary documents to support findings and recommendations.
+- Designed content and information architecture of court reports for maximum clarity and impact.

 **Fourth Manager, QFC**

 October 2008 - March 2018
-- Grew and mentored staff diverse staff of 64 people..
+- Grew and mentored staff diverse staff of 64 people, raising buy-in, team cohesiveness, and retention.
-- Consulted customers and employees directly, supplementing surveys and data to form strategies to increase profit, productivity, and customer satisfaction.
+- Consulted customers and employees directly, data, and surveys to form strategies that increased profit, productivity, and customer satisfaction.
-- Facilitated cross-functional communication between departments and shifts, and the public, associates, and management.
+- Facilitated cross-functional communication of management, teams, and the public.
-- Drove in-store planning using key metrics, increasing high satisfaction by 20%.
+- Drove customer experience and in-store planning using key metrics, increasing high satisfaction by 20%.
-- Ensured smooth experience for all, accounting for customer experience and employee needs.

-**Writing Consultant, ELP Social Work**

-2012 - June 2018
-- Crafted narratives and plans for treatment and family reunification in complex cases with tight deadlines.

-**Volunteer, King County Superior Court CASA Office**
+**Writing Specialist Volunteer, King County Superior Court CASA Office**

 March 1995 - August 2010
 - Wrote and edited abstracts, reports, letters adjusting style to suit audience and purpose.
-- Developed, maintained tailored case database and trained social workers in its use.
+- Developed and maintained tailored case database and trained social workers in its use.
 </article>